-If a culpable negligence offense results in actual injury or death, such offense may be considered a lesser included offense for murder, manslaughter or vehicular homicide under specific circumstances.
+If a culpable negligence offense results in actual injury or death, such offense may be considered a lesser included offense for murder, manslaughter, or vehicular homicide under specific circumstances.
 See Florida Standard Jury Instructions in Criminal Cases, Fourth Edition.

-Types of Culpable Negligence Crimes in Florida
+Other Types of Culpable Negligence Crimes in Florida

-- Child Neglect – A person who willfully or by culpable negligence neglects a child and in so doing causes great bodily harm, permanent disability, or permanent disfigurement to the child commits a felony of the second degree.
+- Aggravated Child Neglect – A person who willfully or by culpable negligence neglects a child and in so doing causes great bodily harm, permanent disability, or permanent disfigurement to the child commits a felony of the second degree.

 - Child Neglect – A person who willfully or by culpable negligence neglects a child without causing great bodily harm, permanent disability, or permanent disfigurement to the child commits a felony of the third degree.

-- Leaving a Firearm Within Reach of a Child – Felony culpable negligence under Florida Statute Section 784.05(3) related to leaving a firearm within the reach of a minor child when the minor uses that firearm to inflict injury or death upon himself or herself or another person is a third-degree felony.
+- Leaving a Firearm Within Reach of a Child – Felony culpable negligence under Florida Statute Section 784.05(3) related to leaving a firearm within the reach of a minor child when the child uses that firearm to inflict injury or death upon himself or herself or another person is a third-degree felony.